Elixir is a dynamic, functional language for building scalable and maintainable applications.

 #=> Fails if the user is under 16

-Elixir relies heavily on those features to ensure your software is working under the expected constraints.
+Elixir relies on those features to ensure your software is working under the expected constraints.
 And when it is not, don't worry, supervisors have your back!

 Extensibility and DSLs